carlonicora/RAW/jinx.md

 **Campaign**: a large and complex story arc that spans across many adventures, and that lasts months, if not years, of play.

-**Adventures**: a story split amongst a finite number of sessions which tells a self contained story, which can be integral part of a campaign.
+**Adventures**: a story split amongst a finite number of sessions which tells a self-contained story, which can be an integral part of a campaign.

 **Session**: a few continuative hours of play, where the player characters are exposed to a series of Scenes.

-**Scene**: something that happens during a role-playing game session and that is designer to involve a player character in the story.
+**Scene**: something that happens during a role-playing game session and that is designed to involve a player character in the story.

-**Non Player Character** or **NPC**: a fictional figure controlled by the storyteller.
-Every single living being in a story which is not a PC.
+** Non-Player Character** or **NPC**: a fictional figure controlled by the storyteller.
+Every single living being in a story which is not a player characters.
 These characters are controlled by the storyteller.

 **Location**: A place where your player characters can live their adventures.
 It can be as small as a room, or as large as an empire.

-**Faction**: Many times Non Player Characters group together and form groups.
+**Faction**: Many times Non-Player Characters group together and form groups.
 They can be a guild, as well as a crime syndicate.

 #### The Assumption of Heroism

 Combat is not a pivotal point in Jinx.
-It is different from all the other abilities for the way it is dealt with, but it should not be the most important part in the adventures.
+It is different from all the other abilities for the way it is dealt with, but it should not be the most important part of the adventures.
 This is why the combat should be regulated by the **Assumption of Heroism**.
 This is the idea that, by default, the player characters win.
-This does not mean that the combat should not be dangerous to the player characters, on the contrary the risk of death should loom over every combat, it simply means that the NPCs must prove themselves extraordinary to win.
+This does not mean that the combat should not be dangerous to the player characters, on the contrary, the risk of death should loom over every combat, it simply means that the non-player characters must prove themselves extraordinary to win.

-The Assumption of Heroism means that the storyteller should allow any NPCs to be able to perform only a limited number of combat round before being defeated, either by being killed by the PCs or by fleeing the scene.
+The Assumption of Heroism means that the storyteller should allow any non-player character to be able to perform only a limited number of combat round before being defeated, either by being killed by the player characters or by fleeing the scene.

-This rule applies exclusively if the PCs manage to hit their foe.
-A PCs who does not try to actively engage in combat, or that does not hit the opponent, does not fall in the *heroism* category.
+This rule applies exclusively if the player characters manage to hit their foe.
+A player character who does not try to actively engage in combat or that does not hit the opponent, does not fall in the *heroism* category.

-As storyteller, it your duty to understand how long a combat should last, and how the foes will challenge the PCs.
+As the storyteller, you have to understand how long combat should last, and how the foes will challenge the player characters.
 Planning, even in this case, is paramount to create a positive experience for your players.
-What will the NPCs do in every round they have available?
+What will the non-player characters do in every round they have available?
 How will they play their cards?
 You should try and prepare these details before each combat, but adapt them during it to shape the game around your player characters' actions.

 #### Setting thresholds

-Jinx bases many ability checks on a threshold scale that you, the storyteller, need to identifying.
+Jinx bases many ability checks on a threshold scale that you, the storyteller, need to identify.
 While using a custom selection of the threshold is a challenge for new storytellers, it is a weapon you can use to influence a game for the enjoyment of everyone.
 Setting a threshold value is more art than science.
-With experience it become easier to set the values.
+With experience, it becomes easier to set the values.

 But let's go back to the advantages of having a variable challenge.
 Let's say your players have managed to fight their ways through countless challenges, and they are now trying to sneakily pass through a gate without being spotted.
 You build up the tension, you describe the world around them and then ask a *stealth* check.
-The PC rolls a success of 72, while you had set a threshold of 75.
+The player character rolls a success of 72, while you had set a threshold of 75.
 What would happen if they fail?
-Maybe the story will be best for everyone if the PC had succeeded.
-So you narrate the PC action, build up the tension, and finish the description with a judgment call if to make the action succeed or not.
+Maybe the story will be best for everyone if the player character had succeeded.
+So you narrate the player character's action, build up the tension, and finish the description with a judgment call if to make the action succeed or not.

 As the storyteller, it is your call if to openly announce the threshold before the roll, or if to keep it secret.
 The first is a build up on the dice, the second on you.
 What we mean is that by announcing the threshold, the players will focus on the dice to understand if their action succeeds.
 On the contrary, if you are keeping the threshold secret, they will tell you their degree of success, but you can them play the action resolution epically.